cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 🎉 Created a packet `ibcTopRank`.
 ```

-In the next paragraphs you will investigate each of the most important additions to the code.
+In the next paragraphs, you will investigate each of the most important additions to the code.

 ## Proto definitions